-In addition, in multiple releases, FINRA has provided ample guidance with respect to the wide-ranging requirements applicable to a broker-dealer's utilization of AI:
+In addition, in multiple releases, FINRA has provided ample guidance with respect to the wide-ranging requirements applicable to a broker-dealer's utilization of AI.

-- FINRA Notice 15-09 (March 2015)6 advised that "testing of algorithmic strategies prior to being put into production is an essential component of effective policies and procedures."
-Effective algorithmic trading policies should include comprehensive testing protocols that validate code functionality under various market conditions, maintain independent quality assurance processes, document all testing procedures and results, and ensure development environments remain separate from live production systems. - FINRA RegTech Report (September 2018)7 defined RegTech as "new and innovative technologies designed to facilitate market participants' ability to meet their regulatory compliance obligations" and clarifies that firms must maintain "reasonable supervisory policies and procedures related to supervisory control systems" in connection with such technologies under FINRA Rules 3110 and 3120.
-The guidance emphasizes that outsourcing compliance functions to RegTech vendors and technology "does not relieve [firms] of their ultimate responsibility for compliance," and recommends establishing cross-functional technology governance structures, conducting vendor due-diligence, ensuring data privacy compliance, and integrating security risk management into RegTech implementation. - FINRA AI Report (June 2020)8 clarifies that, to comply with FINRA Rule 3110 and 3120, firms should "test[] [AI technologies] across various stages of their lifecycles," establish a "cross-disciplinary technology governance group" with representation from business, technology, information security, compliance, legal, and risk management functions, and maintain "a detailed inventory of all AI models, along with any assigned risk ratings"-and confirms that existing business continuity requirements apply to AI systems, suggesting that firms "establish back-up plans in the event an AI-based application fails (e.g., due to a technical failure or an unexpected disruption)." - FINRA Regulatory Notice 24-09 (June 2024)9 calls for "reasonably designed supervisory system[s]" for AI tools, with specific focus on "technology governance, reliability and accuracy of the AI model," and notes that the "rules applicable to Gen AI use will depend on how a member firm deploys the technology." - FINRA 2025 Annual Regulatory Oversight Report (January 2025)10 states that because FINRA rules are technologically neutral, they apply to the utilization of Gen Al tools.
-The report recommends that firms supervise the use of Gen Al at both individual and enterprise levels, identify and mitigate associated risks

-This alert is for general information purposes only and is not intended to advertise our services, solicit clients or represent our legal advice.

-5 SEC, Examination Priorities: Fiscal Year 2025, (Oct.
-21, 2024), https://www.sec.gov/files/2025-exam-priorities.pdf
+FINRA Notice 15-09

+FINRA Notice 15-09 from March 2015 advises that "testing of algorithmic strategies prior to being put into production is an essential component of effective policies and procedures."[6]

+Effective algorithmic trading policies should include comprehensive testing protocols that validate code functionality under various market conditions, maintain independent quality assurance processes, document all testing procedures and results, and ensure development environments remain separate from live production systems.

+FINRA RegTech Report

+FINRA's September 2018 report defines "RegTech" as "new and innovative technologies designed to facilitate market participants' ability to meet their regulatory compliance obligations," and clarifies that firms must maintain "reasonable supervisory policies and procedures related to supervisory control systems" in connection with such technologies under FINRA Rules 3110 and 3120.[7]

+The guidance emphasizes that outsourcing compliance functions to RegTech vendors and technology "does not relieve [firms] of their ultimate responsibility for compliance," and recommends establishing cross-functional technology governance structures, conducting vendor due diligence, ensuring data privacy compliance and integrating security risk management into RegTech implementation.

+FINRA AI Report

+The June 2020 FINRA AI report clarifies that, to comply with FINRA Rule 3110 and 3120, firms should test AI technologies "across various stages of their lifecycle"; establish a "cross-disciplinary technology governance group" with representation from business, technology, information security, compliance, legal and risk management functions; and maintain "a detailed inventory of all AI models, along with any assigned risk ratings."[8]

+It also confirms that existing business continuity requirements apply to AI systems, suggesting that firms establish "back-up plans in the event an AI-based application fails (e.g., due to a technical failure or an unexpected disruption)."

-6 FINRA Regulatory Notice 15-09, https://www.finra.org/rules-guidance/notices/15-09
+FINRA Regulatory Notice 24-09

-7 FINRA Technology Based Innovations for Regulatory Compliance ("RegTech") in the Securities Industry, https://www.finra.org/sites/default/files/2018 RegTech Report.pdf
+FINRA Regulatory Notice 24-09, published in June 2024, calls for "reasonably designed supervisory system[s]" for AI tools, with specific focus on "technology governance ... reliability and accuracy of the AI model."
+It also notes that the "rules applicable to Gen AI use will depend on how a member firm deploys the technology."[9]

+FINRA 2025 Annual Regulatory Oversight Report

+FINRA's 2025 annual regulatory oversight report states that because FINRA rules are technologically neutral, they apply to the utilization of Gen AI tools.[10]

-8 FINRA Artificial Intelligence (AI) in the Securities Industry, https://www.finra.org/rules-guidance/key-topics/fintech/report/artificial-intelligence-in-the-securities-industry/ai-apps-in-the-industry such as those related to accuracy or biases, and ensure the cybersecurity program is robust enough to identify and address cybersecurity risks associated with Gen AI use and has strategies to identify how threat actors may utilize AI or Gen AI.
+The January 2025 report recommends that firms supervise the use of Gen AI at both individual and enterprise levels, identify and mitigate associated risks such as those related to accuracy or biases, and ensure the cybersecurity program is robust enough to identify and address cybersecurity risks associated with Gen AI use and has strategies to identify how threat actors may utilize AI or Gen AI.